 We’ll kick off our list with this Pulsar Thermion XQ38 thermal imaging riflescope that embodies quality and performance.
-This is evidenced by the advanced technology incorporated in the designing of this unit, starting with the robust 30mm traditional–style aircraft-grade 30mm tube.
-Though the unit’s metal housing is tough, it’s surprisingly lightweight for easy handling.
+This is evidenced by the advanced technology incorporated in the design of this unit, starting with the robust 30mm traditional–style aircraft-grade 30mm tube.
+Though the unit’s metal housing is rugged, it’s surprisingly lightweight for easy handling.

 Given the impressive 1,350m detection range, you can view your prey in absolute clarity from a distance—even in total darkness.
-The riflescope allows you a detailed field of view and better identification of your target as well as objects in the vicinity.
+The riflescope allows you a detailed field of view and better identification of your target and objects in the vicinity.
 Further target identification is made possible by activating the 8x digital zoom.

 The unit allows for both video and still-photo recording.
 Footage recorded can be stored for hours on the 16GB internal memory card.

-Despite the sophisticated craftsmanship, you’ll find the device very simple to use.
+Despite the sophisticated craftsmanship, you’ll find the device very simple.
 Firstly, it’s easy to set up; the scope features standard 30mm scope rings for easing mounting.
-You don’t need any specialized tool for the job.
-Secondly, start-up is almost instant which essentially saves your battery thereby increasing time of operation.
+You don’t need any specialized tools for the job.
+Secondly, the start-up is almost instant, saving your battery and increasing operation time.
 The dual battery system also provides additional operation time.
-Upon starting up the unit, you’ll also find the riflescope easy to use thanks to the user friendly controls.
+Upon starting the unit, you’ll find the riflescope easy to use, thanks to the user-friendly controls.